Entrepreneurship and Innovation with Bio Data

 We seek to understand this destabilizing character of the conjunction between “the byte” and “the gene” – digitization and biology for health futures.
 We do this through the lenses of digital infrastructure, innovation, and digital entrepreneurship.

-At the moment, we engage in two main projects: (1) forming an international "Towards Health Futures" community to set a joint research agenda, (2) understanding value creation and approproation with bio data with ELIXIR (further details below).What is new about bio data?
+At the moment, we engage in three main projects: (1) forming an international "Towards Health Futures" community to set a joint research agenda, (2) BioVenture Study Berlin, and (3) understanding value creation and approproation with bio data with ELIXIR (further details below).What is new about bio data?

 Use and re-use of shared data triggers new value creation mechanisms.
 Data can be used and re-used to create opportunities and generate benefits in ways that could not be foreseen when the data were created (OECD 2016).
 The interest in the potential of data harnessing and sharing has been reflected in recent IS conferences, where track themes include “Big Data Analytics and Business Transformation” (ECIS 2017, ECIS 2018), “Digital Ecosystems” (ECIS 2017, ECIS 2018), “Business Analytics and Data Science” (ECIS 2017), “Data Science, Decision analytics and visualization” (ICIS 2017), “Data Science and predictive analytics” (ICIS 2018) and “Bridging the internet of people, data, and things” (overall In research about platforms, infrastructures, or services that collect, store, or analyze data, the information system stays in the spotlight – not the role data itself (Jarvenpaa & Markus, 2018).
 The facilitation of data storage, curation and access is crucial for data to serve for multiple and possibly unexpected purposes (Tempini, 2017; Vassilakopoulou, Skorve, & Aanestad, 2018).
 Even a conversation about boundary resources – an artifact that enables this serendipitous purpose – tends to focus on the implemented API instead of the data that is exchanged (e.g., de Reuver, Sørensen, & Basole, 2017; Eaton, Elaluf-Calderwood, Sorensen, & Yoo, 2015; Ghazawneh & Henfridsson, 2013).